top of page

 What Motivates Me

-I’ve always been curious about how things work and drawn to the process of making and fixing things.
-As a kid, that meant taking things apart (and putting them back together), asking too many questions, and spending hours outside—exploring, building, and flipping over rocks and seaweed to discover what was underneath.
-I was equally interested in tools and construction as I was in the natural world around me.
+I’ve always been curious about how things work and drawn to making and fixing things.
+As a kid, that meant taking things apart (and putting them back together), asking too many questions, and spending hours outside exploring, building, and flipping over rocks to see what was underneath.
+I was as interested in tools and construction as I was in the natural world around me.

-That curiosity carried through school and into my career.
-Mechanical engineering felt like a natural fit because it combined problem-solving, hands-on work, and the satisfaction of building systems that actually do something.
-At the same time, a love for the outdoors and an early interest in the ocean led me to minor in Environmental Science, with the hope of eventually applying engineering skills toward work with a positive impact.
+That curiosity followed me into school and eventually into my career.
+Mechanical engineering felt like a natural fit, combining problem-solving, hands-on work, and the satisfaction of building something real and practical.
+At the same time, my love for the outdoors and the ocean led me to minor in Environmental Science, with the hope of applying engineering skills toward work with a positive impact.

-Outside of work, I spend much of my time boating, fishing, surfing, snowboarding, and staying active outdoors.
-I’m also a volunteer aquarist and educator at Save the Bay Aquarium, where I help care for marine life, teach visitors about local ecosystems, and design fixtures to support daily operations.
+Outside of work, you’ll usually fine me boating, fishing, surfing, snowboarding, and generally staying outdoors.
+I also volunteer as an aquarist and educator at Save the Bay Aquarium, where I help care for marine life, teach visitors about local ecosystems, and design fixtures that support daily operations.

-Together, these experiences shape what motivates me professionally: understanding how systems truly work, taking responsibility for their long-term performance, and contributing reliable work that has meaningful impact.
+Together, these experiences shape what motivates me professionally: understanding how things truly work, taking responsibility for how they perform over time, and contributing reliable work that makes a meaningful difference.

 Hard at Work